WillsGitHubAcc/CCCAssignment2/twitter_harvester/README.md

 - set user timeline crawling to pull each (period length) over a time period instead of every tweet
 - now using creds.json instead of .env for easier ansible vault integration
 - should now only save tweets from user timelines that include geolocation
+- user id dispatch server built and tested
+- now pulls user id queue from user id dispatch server, which is not threaded meaning no duplication of user ids to crawl if multiple instances of user crawlers are running concurrently

 ## Assumptions/Things to note
 - no longer pulling retweets (as they truncate tweets) from user history